Access keys | Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 Applicants:

-• submit their applications via the Assessor Jobs application in the QCAA Portal to demonstrate eligibility
+• submit their applications via the Assessor Jobs application in the QCAA Portal

-• complete training when required
+• complete role-specific training when required

 Chief assessors may be required to participate in an interview process.